 - ¼ tsp sea salt

 - Preheat the oven to 350° F. Add butter to a small saucepan over medium heat.
 As the butter melts, it will begin to bubble and foam.
 Whisk or stir constantly during this process to ensure it doesn't burn.
 Continue to whisk until the butter turns golden brown and takes on a nutty scent, 3-5 minutes.
-Remove from heat immediately and set aside to cool slightly.
+Remove from heat immediately, transfer into a bowl, and set aside to cool slightly.

 - While the butter is cooling, put the pretzels and graham crackers into the bowl of a food processor and pulse until they break down into a powder.
 Alternatively, you could place the pretzels and graham crackers in a large sealed Ziplock bag and crush them with a rolling pin.

-- In a separate bowl, mix processed pretzels and graham crackers, browned butter, and 1 tsp molasses with large spoon or rubber spatula until well-combined.
+- In a separate bowl, mix processed pretzels and graham crackers and browned butter with large spoon or rubber spatula until well-combined.
 Press the mixture into pie dish to form a crust.
-Bake for 10 minutes and allow crust to cool for at least 30 minutes.
+Bake for 10 minutes and set to the side for now.

-- Pour the pie filling mixture into the pie dish with the cooled crust, leaving about a quarter inch of room at the top (you don't want that precious mixture sloshing over the edge!).
-Carefully transfer the pie to the center rack in the oven and bake for 50-60 minutes, or until the top is golden brown and the middle is still a bit soft and wobbly (though not liquid!).
+- Pour the pie filling mixture into the pie dish with the prepared crust, leaving about a quarter inch of room at the top (you don't want that precious mixture sloshing over the edge!).
+Carefully transfer the pie to the center rack in the oven and bake for 15 minutes at 425° F. Lower the oven temperature to 350° F and cook an additional 35-45 minutes, or until the top is golden brown and the middle is still a bit soft and wobbly (though not liquid!).
 You could also use a baking thermometer and remove the pie from the oven when it reaches an internal temperature of 175° F.

 - Let sit and rest for at least 4 hours.
 This is an important step; do not skip!
 This gives the pie time to set and cool completely.